scala/docs.scala-lang/_overviews/scala3-book/types-opaque-types.md

   def extract(x: Logarithm): Double = math.exp(x)
 ```
 Within the implementation of `LogarithmsImpl`, the equation `Logarithm = Double` allows us to implement the various methods.
-And all of this without any performance overhead of boxing the double values.

 #### Leaky Abstractions
 However, this abstraction is slightly leaky.